-Side-by-side beach houses for family reunions.
-These beach-front houses on the north-west coast of Nicaragua can be rented separately or together at very reasonable rates.
+Affordable side-by-side beach houses for family reunions.
+Two beach-front houses on the north-west coast of Nicaragua can be rented separately or together at very reasonable rates.
 Together they make a perfect setting for multi-generational family gatherings.
 This shot is taken from the beach.

 A thatch roof "rancho" between the houses offers shade with ocean view.